 - LA Auto Show: Hold onto your seat for one of the world's biggest auto shows.
 You'll see more than 1,000 new models, tuned and customized rides, and concept cars on display.
 You can even test drive almost 100 models.
 It starts in mid-November and usually runs through Thanksgiving weekend.

-- AFI Fest: November's big film event in LA is sponsored by the American Film Institute.
+- AFI Fest: The American Film Institute sponsors November's big film event in LA.
 It showcases the best festival films of the year, and it's the only festival of its stature that offers free individual tickets to screenings and events as a gift to the community.

 - Day of the Dead: On November 1 and 2 (or the weekend nearest those dates), you can join the city's Mexican and Mexican-American community as they celebrate the memory of their departed ancestors.
 You can find dozens of events in this Day of the Dead guide.